 Home fee status vs international fee status

-The two fee categories sit far apart on cost, and the gap is the whole reason this matters.
+The two fee categories sit far apart on cost, and the gap is the main reason your fee-status assessment matters.

 Why EU students should not rely on nationality alone